CarolynOlsen/py-scrape-youtube-audio/README.md

 ## Purpose
 This project was written to test audio analysis methods in Python.
 To create data to work with, it starts by scraping the audio from YouTube videos.
-This is a CURRENTLY INCOMPLETE WORK IN PROGRESS.
+This is a work in progress.
+At this point, we can scrape audio from the most popular videos in different YouTube video categories.
+Audio mining yet to be completed.

 ## First time setup
 1. The Python package used to scrape audio from YouTube videos (`youtube-dl`) has software dependencies.
 We used these steps to get set up: